 In terms of financial performance, 2020 revenues were down from 2019 due to the COVID-19 Pandemic, and were approximately \$3.4 billion and adjusted net income1 was approximately \$47 million.
-However, excluding the impact of the COVID-19 shutdown, financial performance was among the best in the Company's history, partially driven by the high volumes in North America and the strong focus on corporate wide cost savings and operational performance.
-The volume recovery has been beneficial to the Company but the strong demands have also put pressure on the Company's operations and supply chain - issues the Company continues to navigate through.
+However, excluding the impact of the COVID-19 shutdown, financial performance was among the best in the Company's history, as at that date, partially driven by the high volumes in North America and the strong focus on corporate wide cost savings and operational performance.
+The volume recovery in 2020 from the impact of COVID-19 had been beneficial to the Company but the strong demands also put pressure on the Company's operations and supply chain.
 Operationally, the Company continued to quote new business and launch new products coming out of the COVID shutdown period, thereby enduring through the challenges faced by the pandemic.
 The Company continued to recruit and expand on its lean expertise to execute on its lean strategy.
 The Company announced approximately \$300 million in new business awards in 2020, expected to be launching over the next several years, from a broad variety of customers (See "COVID-19 Pandemic").
 As it relates to the Metalsa Acquisition, with diligence and determination, the Company persevered and continued the integration despite the challenges faced by border restrictions.
-The Company remains very excited about the Metalsa Acquisition, as it (1) helps to diversify the Company's customer base adding significant revenues with two key customers, (2) transforms its steel metal forming group from a North American to a global player, (3) adds engineering capabilities in the heart of Germany to support both European and North American customers, (4) enhances lightweight, multi-material joining technologies, and (5) establishes capacity in needed areas.
+The Company remained very excited about the Metalsa Acquisition, as it (1) helped to diversify the Company's customer base adding significant revenues with two key customers, (2) transformed its steel metal forming group from a North American to a global player, (3) added engineering capabilities in the heart of Germany to support both European and North American customers, (4) enhanced lightweight, multi-material joining technologies, and (5) established capacity in needed areas.

-In November, 2020, using NanoXplore Inc.'s patented technology and the Company's engineering team, the Company announced the development of its Graphene and Nylon Coated Brake Lines, which were approved for use on one of its customer's products to convert a current production of standard brake lines to the more durable graphene enhanced lines to allow for greater abrasion protection, improved chemical resistance, better performance under high temperatures, a 25% weight reduction compared to standard brake lines and an improvement in safety.
+In November, 2020, using NanoXplore's patented technology and the Company's engineering team, the Company announced the development of its Graphene and Nylon Coated Brake Lines, which were approved for use on one of its customer's products to convert a current production of standard brake lines to the more durable graphene enhanced lines to allow for greater abrasion protection, improved chemical resistance, better performance under high temperatures, a 25% weight reduction compared to standard brake lines and an improvement in safety.